fridaytalks/fridaytalks.github.io/index.md

 layout: default
 ---

-Do you know that Tübingen has more than **60 research groups** working in the field of AI?
+Do you know that there are more than **60 research groups** in Tübingen working in the field of AI?
-Do you have a research idea that would like to share with all the local AI researchers?
+Do you have a research idea that you would like to share with the local AI researchers?
-Do you want to find out what your colleague next door is working on?
+Do you want to find out what the colleague next door is working on?
-Come to Friday Talk！
+Come to the Friday Talks！

 ---